hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 After plotting the data you will see that **enrichment** value are considerably **higher in the cKO samples**.
 This suggests that overall there is a difference between groups and later in the workshop we will use statistical appraoches to identify those differences.
 On the plot we have drawn two dashed lines: one at the median value and the other using the threshold of 4 from the previous plot.
 In this way we can assess whether we want to shift that threshold to allow more for more peaks.

 ### Summary
 Overall, our replicates seem to show considerable amount of similarity within group as they share trends at both the read density level across the entire genome and signal value within called peaks.
-It doesn't seem necessary to threshold on signal, but there does appear to be differences in signal levels between groups.
+It doesn't seem necessary to threshold on signal, but there do appear to be differences in signal levels between groups.
 Our next step is to look at how the actual regions (genomic coordinates) overlap between samples.

 [Back to Schedule](../schedule/README.md)